With current fuel prices rising and the resounding fear that our fuel

 Cost of horse ownership today

 The cost of keeping a horse today is between £2,000 and £10,000 per year(5).
 Your average car costs £5,869 a year to run (4).
 Even with today's rising fuel costs, horses like for like would be more expensive to use as transport than a car.
+However, if you already have horses to feed and exercise then using them as a means of transport could save you time and money.
+A family from Essex use their horses and carriage to run their kids to school and pick up groceries (Read Article)

 Although it would be nice to use your own